 The local health and safety committee shall consist of two (2) (certified in the case of Ontario) members from the company and two (2) (certified in the case of Ontario) members from the union.
 The members from the company will include the company safety engineer.
 The two members from the union will be the two full-time health and safety representatives in those locations which have two (2) full-time health and safety representatives.
 In those locations which have one (1) health and safety representative, the second member of the committee will be the alternate health and safety representative.
-This committee will be the joint health and safety committee established at each location in Ontario under the Occupational Health and Safety Act of Ontario or, for the Alberta location, as may be recognized by the Alberta Occupational Health and Safety Act.
-Each joint health and safety committee will meet at least once each month at a mutually agreeable time and place to review health and safety conditions within the plant and make such recommendations as necessary in this regard.
+This committee will be the JHSC established at each location in Ontario under the Occupational Health and Safety Act of Ontario or, for the Alberta location, as may be recognized by the Alberta Occupational Health and Safety Act.
+Each JHSC will meet at least once each month at a mutually agreeable time and place to review health and safety conditions within the plant and make such recommendations as necessary in this regard.
 The meetings will be co-chaired and minutes will be distributed.
-The master health and safety committee may be called upon by either member of the joint committee to assist the members in defining the roles of the joint health and safety committee thereby increasing its effectiveness.
+The MHSC may be called upon by either member of the joint committee to assist the members in defining the roles of the JHSC thereby increasing its effectiveness.

-During 1996 negotiations the parties agreed, that given the existing training structure and developing training policy at Ford, certification training will be given to the full Joint Health and Safety Committees at all Ontario locations.
+During 1996 negotiations the parties agreed, that given the existing training structure and developing training policy at Ford, certification training will be given to the full JHSCs at all Ontario locations.

-A Unifor/Ford instructor, certified to deliver the program by the Workers Health and Safety Centre conducted one in-house training session in the Windsor area, and one training session in the Oakville area to accommodate the Joint Health and Safety Committee members.
+A Unifor/Ford instructor, certified to deliver the program by the Workers Health and Safety Centre conducted one in-house training session in the Windsor area, and one training session in the Oakville area to accommodate the JHSC members.
 The instructor was assisted by the labour relations planning manager and the health and safety coordinator.

-When further certification training is necessary due to a change in the committee, the new Joint Health and Safety Committee member will be trained locally.
+When further certification training is necessary due to a change in the committee, the new JHSC member will be trained locally.